 When setting up your business to succeed online, there are a number of different and important factors to consider.
 Search Engine Optimisation (SEO) is one of the most important strategies for any business, large or small.
 There are a number of different aspects to SEO, including keywords, content marketing, technical SEO and search intent.
 But what are the benefits of considering search intent for SEO and content marketing?
 And how can this help boost the performance of your business online?

 What is search intent?

 Search intent is all about the intentions of the searcher.
 Did they want product information, reviews or to purchase a product?
 Understanding the search intent, also called the user intent, is something that Google already does, and in fact results tailored to meet this initial intention are already shown to users of the giant search engine.
-Companies and businesses need to develop an understanding of the search intent to maximize the potential for Search Engine Optimisation (SEO).
+Companies and businesses need to develop an understanding of the search intent to maximise the potential for SEO.